garystafford/jenkins-devops/README.md

 ## Architecture

-Fully configured, the Jenkins DevOps Docker container has two bind-mounted directories on the host.
-The first, Jenkins' home directory, contains all configuration.
-The second directory is used for backups.
-Additionally, Jenkins backs up it's configuration, using the SCM Sync plugin, to GitHub.
+Fully configured, the Jenkins DevOps Docker container uses two bind-mounted directories on the host.
+The first, the Jenkins' home directory, contains all required configuration.
+The second directory is used for backups, created using the Jenkins Backup plugin.
+Additionally, Jenkins can back up its configuration, using the SCM Sync plugin, to GitHub.
+Both these backup methods require additional configuration.

 ![Jenkins DevOps Docker Image Architecture](https://github.com/garystafford/jenkins-devops/blob/master/architecture.png)